tuanhm0803/DQX/DOCUMENTATION.md

 *   **Key Components/Functions**:
     *   `load_dotenv()`: Loads environment variables from a `.env` file (e.g., `DATABASE_URL`).
     *   `DATABASE_URL = os.getenv(...)`: Retrieves the database connection string for `psycopg2`.
     *   `get_db()`: A dependency function used by FastAPI.
 It creates and yields a new `psycopg2` database connection for each incoming request and ensures the connection is closed after the request is processed.
+This replaces the previous SQLAlchemy session management.

 ### 3. `app/models.py`

 *   **Purpose**: This module previously contained SQLAlchemy ORM (Object Relational Mapper) models.
 After refactoring to `psycopg2`, it no longer defines ORM models.
-Database table definitions (like `dq.dq_sql_scripts`) are now managed directly via SQL DDL statements (e.g., executed manually or through migration scripts).
-Pydantic models in `app/schemas.py` are used for data validation and serialization related to API interactions.
+Database table definitions (like `dq.dq_sql_scripts`) are now managed directly via SQL DDL statements (e.g., executed manually or through migration scripts if implemented separately).
+The classes remaining in `models.py` (e.g., `ExampleTable`, `SQLScript`) serve as Pydantic-like plain Python objects for internal data representation if needed, but are not tied to the database schema in an ORM fashion.
+Pydantic models in `app/schemas.py` are the primary source for data validation and serialization related to API interactions.

 ### 4. `app/schemas.py`